 Method 1 - A Coffee Mug

-You may not have a mug handy if you’re camping and in need of something to sharpen your blunt pocket knife, however, it’s more than likely you have one at home.
+You may not have a mug handy if you’re camping and in need of something to sharpen your blunt knife, however, it’s more than likely you have one at home.

 The surface of a mug is usually shiny and polished, however, the bottom is usually rough to help the mug grip the table.